 History of the Adidas Gazelle OG

-Like a lot of Adidas Originals products, simplicity is a key feature of this silhouette and it is certainly one of the qualities which has made it a timeless/retro staple.
-It was one of the most popular trainers to practice in or complete in up until the late 1970’s and now it is one of the most prominent shoes in fashion, not many other designs have enjoyed the same longevity as this.
+Like a lot of Adidas Originals products, simplicity is a key feature of this silhouette and it is certainly one of the qualities which have made it a timeless/retro staple.
+It was one of the most popular trainers to practice in or compete in up until the late 1970s and now it is one of the most prominent shoes in fashion, not many other designs have enjoyed the same longevity as this.

 Adidas are a tried and trusted footwear provider, they have almost 70 years of experience and have an archive of styles running into four figures.
 A hidden gem in this year’s collection is the Indoor version which has a transparent sole unit to mix with its casual styling and traditional bold colours, this is a limited edition for a true Adidas aficionado.

 The new styles are available to check out now, preview them below.